Not talking yet?

 Speech-language pathologists are highly trained and uniquely qualified to assess language development in children of all ages, including young toddlers.

-My caseload is full of children that could have had therapy months or even years earlier; but because their parents, grandparents, family friends, and pediatricians favored the “wait and see” approach, we missed out on valuable time.
+We have served many children that could have had therapy months or even years earlier; but because their parents, grandparents, family friends, and pediatricians favored the “wait and see” approach, we missed out on valuable time.

 Assessing the Problem